hkafaccessfed/applicationbase/README.md

 ## Scaffolding
 The Application Base provides an extensive set of scaffolding templates to make creation of CRUD objects and views as fast as possible.
 Views fully utilise Bootstrap CSS and javascript libraries supported by AAF Application Base.

 To make use of this functionality first design your domain objects to store all data that is relevant to your application then use Grails scaffolding as normal.
-Support for all the grails generate-* commands (generate-controller, generate-views, generate-all) is provided see [Grails Scaffolding](http://grails.org/doc/latest/guide/scaffolding.html) for more details.
+Support for all the grails generate-* commands are provided as base-generate-* overrides (base-generate-controller, base-generate-views, base-generate-all) is provided see [Grails Scaffolding](http://grails.org/doc/latest/guide/scaffolding.html) for more details.

 When creating a controller a full test suite is also generated in test/unit/<Name>ControllerSpec.groovy.